Drainage Q&A: Is There an Alternative to a Sump Pump?

 A sump pump lives in your basement and pumps out excess water if it should gather.
 A basin carved into the floor holds the pump, which contains valves that measure the water levels and pressure.
 If the water gets too high, the pump will automatically kick on and get to work.
 The excess water goes through a discharge line and towards a drainage area.

-Why Sump Pumps May Not Be for Everyone
+Why Sump Pumps May Not Be Right for Every Situation

 While sump pumps may be effective for someone with a basement prone to flooding, they’re not the best or only option for a home.
 For starters, maintenance and repairs can be costly across its long lifespan.